aurvl/aurvl/README.md

 **`Reasearch Assistant, Data Analyst/Scientist and Statistical Economist`**

 ## **About Me**
-Graduated (Bac+5) in Econometrics and Applied Economics, I have strong skills in
+Specialized in Econometrics and Applied Economics, I have strong skills in
 * exploratory data analysis (EDA)
 * data visualization
 * understanding complex phenomena